The Elephant in the Living Room (film): Animal welfare organization response

 The documentary received significant praise from major animal welfare organizations.
 The Humane Society of the United States (HSUS) awarded it the 2011 Genesis Award for Outstanding Feature Documentary at their 25th Anniversary Genesis Awards ceremony.

 The International Fund for Animal Welfare (IFAW) noted the film in their advancement of the Big Cat Public Safety Act and its value in educating Americans about the dangers of exotic pet ownership.
 The organization highlighted how the film captured law enforcement expert Tim Harrison's experiences dealing with exotic pets and the serious risks faced by emergency responders.

 The Animal Welfare Institute featured the documentary in their quarterly publication, conducting an interview with director Michael Webber.
 The publication emphasized the documentary's role in exposing the widespread nature of exotic pet ownership in the United States.

 Exotic animal sanctuaries, such as Big Cat Rescue, founded by Carole Baskin and Howard Baskin " embraced the documentary as a powerful tool for their advocacy efforts.
 Director Michael Webber was subsequently invited to serve as the keynote speaker for the Big Cat Sanctuary Alliance, a speaking engagement that highlighted Webber's emergence as a leading voice in exotic animal advocacy space.
-The Baskin's would later collaborated with Webber on his follow-up documentary "The Conservation Game" (2021), demonstrating their lasting professional relationship and shared advocacy goals that developed from "The Elephant in the Living Room."
+The Baskin's would later collaborate with Webber on his follow-up documentary "The Conservation Game" (2021), demonstrating their lasting professional relationship and shared advocacy goals that developed from "The Elephant in the Living Room."

 The Wild Animal Sanctuary in Colorado, which provided the final placement for Terry Brumfield's lions in the documentary, exemplified how legitimate sanctuaries serve as crucial safety nets for animals removed from inappropriate private ownership situations.